The .32 H&R Magnum may look small and harmless, but don't underestimate this revolver. It may just be the perfect self-defense weapon for you!

 You also have to buy the ammo off of the internet.
 It's because most gun shops don't stock it due to being an oddball round.

 Charter Arms is currently still making revolvers chambered in .32 Mag.
-But, rumors are flying around in which they will end production at some point soon.
+But, rumors are flying around in they will end production at some point soon.
 Though, I have yet to confirm this.

 This video from Gun Sam will walk you through the pros and cons of 32 H&R Magnum vs 380 ACP: